daveredfern/daveredfern/content/style-guide.md

 Use the <code>.search-chip</code> class on any link.

+If you’re filtering content on the same page, you can add the <code>.is-active</code> class to indicate the search chip is active.

 ## Media object

 A <code>.media-object</code> forces an element to maintain a ratio of 16:9.
 It’s primarily used for embedding iFrame content such as YouTube where, by default, they don’t resize responsively.